How To Make Greek Coffee

 When you’re done preparing your Greek coffee, you typically drink it in a Demitasse cup.

 In short, a Demitasse cup is nothing more than an espresso cup!

 That’s right, those tiny cups that make you feel like a giant… they’re just what you need for this recipe!

-They hold roughly 2 to 3 ounces of coffee (around a quarter of a cup), which is plenty when you’re drinking something as highly concentrated as Greek coffee.
+They hold roughly 60 to 90 ml of coffee (around a quarter of a cup), which is plenty when you’re drinking something as highly concentrated as Greek coffee.